influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/dashboard-template-variables.md

 URL query parameters are appeneded to the end of the URL with a question mark (`?`) indicating beginning of query parameters.
 Multiple query paramemters can be chained together using an ampersand (`&`).

-To declare a template variable as a URL query parameter, it must follow the following pattern:
+To declare a template variable or a date range as a URL query parameter, it must follow the following pattern:

 #### Pattern for template variable query parameters
 ```bash